 - Mechanisms to attain homeostasis are stable as they need to resist any change that happens within and outside the organism’s environment.
 These mechanisms vary depending on the individual and may either be positive or negative feedback.

-It is important to note that homeostasis occurs naturally when a system is at stability and functions correctly, and this can be done by continuously making systems to work together in harmony.
-Makes sense, doesn’t it?
+It is important to note that homeostasis occurs naturally when a system is stable and functions correctly.
+This can be achieved by continuously making systems work together in harmony.